darklife/darkriscv/README.md

 - uses only 2 blockRAMs: one for instruction and another one for data
 - uses only around 1000 LUTs (spartan-6)
 - working fine in a real spartan-6 lx9 after one week of development
-- working fine with gcc 9.0.0 for riscv (no patches required!)
+- working fine with gcc 9.0.0 for RISC-V (no patches required!)

 Feel free to make suggestions and good hacking! o/